sparisi/mips/README.md

 </details>

-## How to make plots and show animations
+## How to make plots and render environments

-Here is a list with examples of all ways for visualizing your data or rendering an animation.
-Please note that not all MDPs support an animation.
+Here is a list with examples of all ways for visualizing your data or rendering an environment.
+Please note that not all MDPs support rendering.

 <details>
 <summary><b>Real time data plotting</b></summary>